jakobjohansson/hook/README.md

 ## Ideas, to-do's
 - Option to log every incoming request.
-- Finish GitHub service events.
+- Split GitHub into Events and Hook and remove prefixes

 Go to the [docs](docs/index.md) for more information.